pynghaw/Student-Management-System/README.md

 # Student Management System (.NET MVC)

-This is a simple Student Management System built with ASP.NET MVC (.NET Framework) as part of an individual assignment.
+This is a simple Student Management System built with ASP.NET MVC (.NET Framework).

 ## Features